 Kuvera or Kubera, mentioned above in the fragment of the Younger Chronicle (Culavamsa), was a god and legendary ruler of Lanka, today Sri Lanka.
 His half-brother Ravana (or Raavan) took power over him and became an undisputed ruler with his royal seat on Sigiriya (Alakamanda).
 There are other written sources telling of those events, namely Ramayana and Mahabharata.

 They belong to the epic Sanskrit of ancient India which was written on the basis of oral tradition, first formed during the Vedic period, namely in the first millennium BC.
 Ramayana focuses mainly on the armed conflict between Ravana and Rama, ruler of India, which was to take place millennia ago.
 Ramayana, meaning ‘the Way of Rama’, is one of the greatest Indian poems that has been adapted to many films and theatrical plays.
-Its authorship is attributed to also a legendary poet, Valmiki (see: Ram Setu: Ape Engineer Builds a Bridge).
+Its authorship is attributed to also a legendary poet, Valmiki (see: ‘The Way of Rama’ Between India and Sri Lanka).
 Indian eposes describe the time of flying vehicles – vimanas, an advanced technology and a nuclear war … Even today, inhabitants of Asia take those stories as actual records of their lands and ancient rulers … Although it is still impossible for western scholars to explain certain phenomena or purpose of major constructions scattered around Sri Lanka (likewise everywhere in the world), similar records are only treated as a bunch of legends created by people with a vivid imagination, just as an ancient genre of sci-fi.

 Featured image: The Rock of Sigiriya/One of Sigiriya’s Frescoes.
 Photo by Joanna Pyrgies&Agnieszka Szkarłat.
 Copyright©Archaeotravel.